Titanfall: Titanfall: Frontline

 Titanfall: Frontline was a collectible card game that was played in real-time.
 The player collects and places Pilot, Titan, and burn cards to damage and defeat their opponent.
 Pilot and Titan cards can combine to perform extra damage.
 In January 2017, Titanfall: Frontline was cancelled.

 Titanfall Online

-In 2016, EA had announced that it was partnering with Nexon to create an Asian market specific version of Titanfall called Titanfall Online, similar to Counter-Strike Online and Call of Duty Online.
+In 2016, EA announced that it was partnering with Nexon to create an Asian market-specific version of Titanfall called Titanfall Online, similar to Counter-Strike Online and Call of Duty Online.
 This version was based on the first Titanfall rather than its sequel, with some slight differences like four main pilots in the game, the introduction of a new titan, and a new map.
 Titanfall Online had a closed beta in 2017.
 Titanfall Online was cancelled on July 9, 2018, primarily due to poor reception during testing and a changing market.

 Unannounced Titanfall/Apex Legends single-player crossover

-On 2 February 2023, the supposed single-player Titanfall and Apex Legends game codenamed TFL (short for Titanfall Legends) has been cancelled even before the announcement.
+On 2 February 2023, rumored single-player Titanfall and Apex Legends game codenamed TFL (short for Titanfall Legends) was cancelled prior to any public announcement.

+Unannounced Titanfall extraction shooter

+A Titanfall project codenamed "R7" was cancelled in April 2025.
+According to people familiar with the project, the game had been in an early stage, and was developed by Respawn Entertainment.